jackpal/jackpal.github.io/_posts/2016-08-07-Family_Computers,_2016_edition.md

 ---
 date: 2016-08-07 18:47
 tags: Home computing,planning,iPhone
+title: Family Computers, 2016 edition
 ---

-# Family Computers, 2016 edition

 As the summer of 2016 draws to an end, it's time to plan my family's IT setup for the 2016-2017 school year.